Diving watch: Bezel markings

 Most contemporary dive watches with non-uniform time markings – generally in one minute intervals for the first 15 or 20 minutes – on their bezels are the result of copying old bezel designs.
 In the past divers typically planned a dive to a certain maximum depth based on now obsolete US Navy dive tables, and dived according to the planned dive profile.
 If the dive profile allowed a bottom time of 35 minutes the diver, upon entering the water, would set the marker on the bezel, 35 minutes ahead of the minute hand.
-The diver calculated this with the 60 - bottom time formulae (60 - 35 = 25, for 35 minutes bottom time the diver would align the 25 minute bezel-mark with the minute hand).
+The diver calculated this with the 60 – bottom time formulae (60 - 35 = 25, for 35 minutes bottom time the diver would align the 25 minute bezel-mark with the minute hand).
 Once the minute hand reached the main-marker on the bezel the diver would begin his ascent to the surface.
 The one minute intervals scale helped with timing the ascent and whatever safety stop the diver deemed necessary.
 For contemporary diving methods the 15 or 20 minute "count-down" bezel is quite antiquated, yet still the only useful mechanical dive timing device available to date.
+Modern dive watches now employ a “count-up” bezel, where the zero marker is aligned with the minute hand at the start of the dive.
+As time progresses, the diver can easily read elapsed time directly against the bezel markings.
 A different type of bezels used on dive watches are (multiple) decompression time interval bezels as featured on Doxa and Jenny watches.
 The bezel inlay containing the markings in the bezel ring can be made of metal or feature more scratch-resistant top materials like technical ceramic or synthetic sapphire.